 For the school to school visit days, both schools showcased their building through treasure hunts and a wide range of varied activities.
 When Lawn Primary visited Akaal Primary, the children of Akaal were very eager to share their faith with their visitors.
 Enthusiastically teaching the Lawn children about the 5ks, through an interactive talk and using the Sikh bear in their class.
 The children also were excited to take Lawn Primary to their Gurdwara adjoining the school building and were happy to show them how they pray and what happens inside this special building for Sikh people.

 Lawn Primary had two classes taking part in the linking project last year, each class linked to a different school.
 This was the first school to link successfully with more than one partner and was supported by a high level of commitment towards the Programme and excellent communication skills.
-We now have multiple links across the city and the county with more interested in joining the programme next year.
+They have embedded activity within the Year 3 curriculum, particularly in ICT.